Best Inexpensive Dog Food (budget picks)

 Iams has also formulated this food to include plenty of fiber and prebiotics so that your dog's digestive system stays healthy throughout their life.

-When you're browsing the dog food aisle, there are a few things you need to know.
+When you're browsing the dog food aisle for the best available recipe, there are a few things you need to know.
 Not all dog foods are made the same.
-Just because a product is on the top shelf doesn't mean that it's always better than that cheaper option tucked away in the corner.
+Just because a product or brand is on the pricier top shelf doesn't mean that it's always better than that cheaper option tucked away in the corner.

 Read the ingredient's list and study each package so that you're fully informed about what a product has to offer your dog.
-Here's what you can look for to find a kibble that will make your dog thrive.
+Here's what you can look for to find the best kibble that will make your dog thrive.

 Look for a Stamp of Approval